-AFL-CIO President Richard Trumka has died, Democrats say
+Longtime AFL-CIO President Richard Trumka dies at age 72

-WASHINGTON (AP) — Richard Trumka, the powerful president of the AFL-CIO labor union, has died, Democratic leaders said Thursday.
+WASHINGTON (AP) — Richard Trumka, the powerful president of the AFL-CIO labor union, has died at age 72, Democratic leaders said Thursday.

 News of his death was announced by President Joe Biden and Senate Majority Leader Chuck Schumer.
+Trumka had been AFL-CIO president since 2009, after serving as the organization’s secretary-treasurer for 14 years.

 “The working people of America have lost a fierce warrior at a time when we needed him most,” Schumer said from the Senate floor.